ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 with unauthorized targets.
 Proxies can either silently discard such datagrams or abort the corresponding request stream.

+In addition, Proxies SHOULD consider restricting the IPs allowed to connect to the client via the proxy and reject any unauthorized connections on the target side, in order to prevent the misuse of the proxy.

 # IANA Considerations

 This document will request IANA to register the following entry in the "HTTP